preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Delete a page
 =================

 You can delete a page that is no longer needed.
 A deleted page is placed in the archive.
 There it can be restored or terminated.
-There's one archive per Publishing App.
+There's one archive per publishing app.
 This functionality was called archiving in earlier versions of Omnia.

 Just remember that if other pages links to a page you delete, the links will no longer work.
 You have to edit or remove such links.